wertylop5/softdev2_project1/README.md

 ### Relevance/Significance

 In the near future, all of us will need to commute to a job, possibly by car.
 As such, it is imperative for us to gauge the current traffic situation in various metro areas across the US.
-It will help to make an informed decision on whether or not to accepted a job in a city known for congestion or based on trends (i.e. increasing amounts of traffic over the years).
+It will help to make an informed decision on whether or not to accept a job in a city known for congestion or based on trends (i.e. increasing amounts of traffic over the years).

 ### Interaction